JeffRMoore/async-benchmark-runner/README.md

 Writing results to benchmark-results/1460240762239-benchmark.json
 ```

-Note that asynchronous benchmark names will be prefixed by an asterisk in the
+Asynchronous benchmark names will be prefixed by an asterisk in the
 result report.

 ## Creating a "quiet" environment for running benchmarks